Shio III of Georgia

-Shio Mujiri (შიო მუჯირი), born Elizbar Mujiri (ელიზბარ მუჯირი), (born 1 February 1969) is a Georgian Orthodox hierarch who became bishop of Senaki and Chkhorotsku in 2003 and Patriarchal locum tenens in 2017.
+Shio III (Note: შიო III) (secular name Elizbar Mujiri; (Note: ელიზბარ მუჯირი) born 1 February 1969) is the Catholicos-Patriarch of All Georgia.
+He was previously the bishop of Senaki and Chkhorotsku from 2003 to 2026 and locum tenens of the Patriarchal Throne from 2017 to 2026.

+Born in Tbilisi, Soviet Georgia, he studied at the Moscow Theological Academy and Saint Tikhon's Orthodox University.
+He became a monk in 1993 and was also ordained to the priesthood in 1996.
+In 2003, Mujiri was made the bishop of the new eparchy of Senaki and Chkhorotsku, and was also placed in charge of parishes in Australia and New Zealand in 2009.
+In 2017 he was appointed locum tenens of the Patriarchal Throne by Ilia II of Georgia.
+He became the temporary leader of the Georgian Orthodox Church after the death of Ilia II in 2026 and was later elected as patriarch.

 Education and early career

-Born on 1 February 1969 in Tbilisi, the capital of then-Soviet Georgia, Murjiri was trained as a cellist at the Tbilisi State Conservatoire, which he graduated from in 1991.
-He received his theological education at the Batumi Theological Seminary in Georgia and further, in Russia, at the Moscow Theological Academy and Saint Tikhon's Orthodox University, from which he received a Doctor of Divinity degree in 2015.
+Born Elizbar Mujiri (ელიზბარ მუჯირი) on 1 February 1969 in Tbilisi, then the capital of Soviet Georgia, Mujiri Studied in the 53rd public school of Tbilisi and was trained as a cellist at the Tbilisi State Conservatoire, which he graduated from in 1991.
+His father, Teimuraz Mujiri, was an archaeologist, while his mother, Nana Kurdiani, was a doctor of philology.
+His grandparents were physicians.

+Mujiri received his theological education at the Batumi Theological Seminary in Georgia and further, in Russia, at the Moscow Theological Academy and Saint Tikhon's Orthodox University, from which he received a Doctor of Divinity degree in 2015.

 Elizbar Mujiri was tonsured a monk under the name of Shio in 1993.
-He was ordained a deacon in 1995 and a priest of the Georgian Orthodox Church in 1996.
+He was ordained a hierodeacon in 1995 and a hieromonk of the Georgian Orthodox Church in 1996.
 He was a father superior at the Kldisubani church of Saint George and then at the Narikala church of Saint Nicholas, both in Tbilisi, between 1997 and 2001 when he was moved to lead St. George parish church in Moscow, serving a local Georgian diaspora community.